iKausik/react-widget-app/README.md

 Although this **React Widget App** is fully functional according to the goals of the project. there are some areas that needs to be improved.

-1. The 2nd widget code is need to be refactored, there's some repeatated code that should be avoided.
+1. The 2nd widget's code is need to be refactored, there's some repeatated code that should be avoided.

 I've built a 2nd version for the 2nd widget as `Bars_v2.js` It's better version with more concise code than the currently running version.
+But the `Bars_v2.js` is not ready yet.

+see the comment in the `Bars_v2.js` file to know about it or try running it on your localhost.

+Contribute to the project if you have better ways to do things.

+If you've the done the contribution **Tweet me** [@kausik47](https://twitter.com/kausik47)